Wiesbaden: Suburban boroughs

-Historical population
+Population

-The population development of Wiesbaden is as follows:
+Wiesbaden has a population of about 280,000.
+In 1946, when Wiesbaden became the capital of Hesse state, it had a population of about 188,000.
+At that time, Wiesbaden was a part of American occupied zone and parts of the city of Mainz, which was the right side on the Rhine river, became a part of Wiesbaden.
+In 1950s many Americans came to Wiesbaden due to its jobs by military bases.
+Many people who work in Frankfurt live in Wiesbaden due to its high rent of the city.
+Wiesbaden is one of the most international cities in Germany with people from over 180 countries.

 List of largest groups of foreign residents of Wiesbaden:

 Politics

 Mayor

 The current mayor of Wiesbaden is Gert-Uwe Mende of the Social Democratic Party (SPD), who was elected in 2019.

 The most recent mayoral election was held on 26 May 2019, with a runoff held on 16 June, and the results were as follows: